Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Introduction

 \section{Introduction}

 Let $\Omega \subseteq \mathbb R^d$, with $d\in\mathbb N,\ d\ge1$ be a Lebesgue measurable subset with positive measure and let $p(\cdot):\Omega \longrightarrow [1,+\infty]$ be a Lebesgue measurable function.
-The variable exponent Lebesgue space $\lpvar$ is defined in terms of the function $p(\cdot)$ which, differently from conventional $\lp$ spaces, acts as point-wise variable exponent, inducing a specific shift-variant norm.
+The variable exponent Lebesgue space $\lpvar$ is defined in terms of the function $p(\cdot)$ which, differently from conventional $\lp$ spaces, acts as pointwise variable exponent, inducing a specific shift-variant norm.
 In this work, we will study a proximal-gradient (a.k.a. forward-backward) splitting algorithm to solve composite optimization problems in the form

-where $f:\lpvar\longrightarrow \mathbb R \cup \{+\infty\}$ is a proper, convex and Gateaux differentiable function while $g:\lpvar\longrightarrow \mathbb R \cup \{+\infty\}$ is lower semi-continuous, proper, convex, and possibly non-smooth.
+where $f:\lpvar\longrightarrow \mathbb R \cup \{+\infty\}$ is a proper, convex, and Gateaux differentiable function while $g:\lpvar\longrightarrow \mathbb R \cup \{+\infty\}$ is lower semicontinuous (l.s.c.), proper, convex, and possibly nonsmooth.
 Optimization problems of this kind often arise in the context of variational regularization of inverse problems such as, e.g., the minimization of Tikhonov-like functionals, where $f$ denotes a data-fidelity term while $g$ stands for the regularization or penalty term, see, e.g. \cite{chambolle_pock_2016} for a review.

-Variable exponent Lebesgue spaces $\lpvarb$ are (non-Hilbertian) Banach spaces, endowed with space-variant geometrical properties which are useful in adaptive regularization techniques, see, e.g., \cite{Lorenz2016, Brander2019}.
-Under suitable choices of the exponent function $p(\cdot)$, having $\lpvarb$ as solution space allows for a better recovery of sparse solutions, avoiding over-smoothing reconstruction artifacts of usual regularization models formulated in $L^2(\Omega)$, a property that was already observed in previous works (see, e.g., \cite{Estatico2018}) in the context of iterative regularization methods (with no penalty).
+Variable exponent Lebesgue spaces $\lpvarb$ are (non-Hilbertian) Banach spaces, endowed with space-variant geometrical properties which are useful in adaptive regularization techniques, see, e.g., \cite{Brander2019, Briceno,GhilliLorenz2021,Lorenz2016}.
+Under suitable choices of the exponent function $p(\cdot)$, having $\lpvarb$ as solution space allows for a better recovery of sparse solutions, avoiding oversmoothing reconstruction artifacts of usual regularization models formulated in $L^2(\Omega)$, a property that was already observed in previous works (see, e.g., \cite{Estatico2018}) in the context of iterative regularization methods (with no penalty).

 Forward-backward splitting algorithms are a common strategy used to solve problems in the form \eqref{eq:P}.
 Initially proposed in \cite{ChenRockafellar1997,CombettesWajs2005,LionsMercier1979} in Hilbert spaces $\mathcal{H}$ for functions $f$ with $\mathcal{L}$-Lipschitz gradient, they are defined by the following updating rule for $k\geq 0$